lithiumcomputing/Super-Smash-Bros-Melee-Trend-Analyzer/README.md

 NOTE: This program MIGHT not work IF SSBWiki Admins decide to change the formatting of their site, or if wiki editors mess up the tables!

+Files:
+    * main.py - Main source code.
+    * my_graph.jpeg - Graph of # of entrants vs Tournament Number
+    * tourney.html - Output of main source code.
+MIGHT be different if the program is ran again in the future.